Office 365 Reports in the admin center - OneDrive for Business usage

-The new Office 365 Reports dashboard shows you the activity overview across the Office 365 products in your organization.
+The Office 365 Reports dashboard shows you the activity overview across the products in your organization.
 It enables you to drill in to individual product level reports to give you more granular insight about the activities within each product.
 Check out the Reports overview topic.

 For example, the OneDrive card on the dashboard gives you a high-level view of the value you are getting from OneDrive for Business in terms of the total number of files and storage used across your organization.
 You can then drill into it to understand the trends of active OneDrive accounts, how many files are users interacting with as well as the storage used.
 It also gives you details for each user's OneDrive.